Mara3l/gooddata-and-ml/data_transformation/README.md

 # Data transformation

-The `data_transformation` folder contains the dbt tool that is responsible for loading and transforming data.
+The `data_transformation` folder contains the dbt tool that is responsible for transforming data.

-The folder `seeds` is the CSV file `card_transdata.csv` that contains demo data.
-Firstly, dbt loads demo data into the database and then transforms it.

 If you want to learn more about dbt, I encourage you to read the [documentation](https://docs.getdbt.com/).